 A judge at the High Court said the 1951 permission did not grant permission for unrestricted flying.

-Lord Justice Sullivan said the permission for "flight testing" did not amount to consent for unrestricted flying of aircraft.'No doubt'
+Lord Justice Sullivan said the permission for "flight testing" did not amount to consent for unrestricted flying of aircraft.

 He said the certificate sought by the owners was pursued on the alleged basis that there was no material difference, in land use terms, between unrestricted numbers of passenger or cargo flights, and flight testing.